evvic/tcp-server/README.md

 ### `bind` System Call
 - The server program (running in Applciation Layer) tells the OS to send packets it receives if it matches the server's IP address and port
+- Used on the TCP/UDP server side
+- Used by the server application process to inform the OS the criteria of packets of interest
 ```c
 bind(int __fd, __CONST_SOCKADDR_ARG __addr, socklen_t __len)
 ```